• Molly's Tubs Hot Springs is a secluded oasis on the bank of the South Fork Salmon River

 Warm Lake provides a range of outdoor activities, including fishing, kayaking, canoeing, and swimming during the summer.
 It's a popular spot for hiking and camping, with trails winding through the lush forest and around the lake.
 In winter, activities like snowshoeing and snowmobiling are common in the area.

-This region is home to other hot springs, including the developed Gold Fork Hot Springs, as well as undeveloped Molly Hot Springs, and Trail Creek Hot Springs.
+This region is home to other hot springs, including the developed Gold Fork Hot Springs, as well as primitive Molly Hot Springs, and Trail Creek Hot Springs.

 Molly's Tubs Camping & Lodging